England Travel Tips

 - Ely Cathedral – Also known as the ‘Ship of the Fens’, this cathedral is visible everywhere in Ely and from miles around.
 Originally built in the 12th century, it is renowned for its Romanesque architecture, complete with a stunning entrance and an octagonal lantern tower.
 The Lady Chapel is the largest in all of England.

-- Old Trafford – Located in Manchester, this stadium is a famous club, theatre, and sports arena.
-A visit here is highly recommend by most.
+- Old Trafford – This stadium in Manchester contains a famous club, theatre, and sports arena.
+I highly recommend a visit.
 The tour is awesome, and takes you below the stadium seating, into the player’s lounge and even the pitch side dugout.
 A visit to the onsite museum will give you some soccer history as well.

 - Greenwich Park – Considered to be one of London’s largest parks, it is also one of the most beautiful—a perfect escape from the city bustle.
 There are several historic sights here, as well as a rose garden, excellent pathways, a tea house, the Royal Observatory, the National Maritime museum, a café, and even a deer park.
 It is the oldest enclosed royal park in London.